pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 The above deployment method runs some risk of having changes made to the code base which could break on IDAaaS.
 In particular there is no test of the changes on IDAaaS itself.
-If the change has been made due to an error found by a user on an IDAaaS instrument, it is also desirable to have the user test the fix.
+If the change has been made due to an error found by a user on an IDAaaS instrument, it is also desirable to have the user test the fix before merging.
 Consequently alternative repositories are available to isolate changes until they are sufficiently tested and approved, and to enable rapid immediate testing on IDAaaS itself.
 These correspond to the Horace and Herbert repositories in the main deployment process above, and are:
 - Horace_bugfix